-4.4.3 Commissioning interface
+4.4.4 Commissioning interface

-The RS232 interface is set as default on the component side of the servocontroller.
-The RS485 interface can be set by reconnecting jumpers.
+The RS232 interface on the component side of the servocontroller is set as the default commissioning interface.
+The RS485 interface can be selected by moving jumpers.

 Jumper L2 L3 L4 L5

-RS 232 (Default) Insert Insert Remove Insert
+RS 232 (default) Insert Insert Remove Insert

 RS 485 Remove Remove Insert Remove

-4.4.4 Terminal program MOOGTERM
+4.4.5 Terminal program MOOGTERM

-MOOGTERM is a terminal program for commissioning and starting up the servocontroller.
-MOOGTERM runs on a personal computer with MS-DOS.
+MOOGTERM is a terminal program for commissioning of the servocontroller.
+MOOGTERM runs under MS-DOS on a personal computer.

-MOOGTERM is started by keying in the name:
+MOOGTERM is started by entering its name